Fun Things To Do in Lisbon

-Lisbon is a magical city and has a lot to offer the visitor.
-Whether you stay for a weekend or a month, here are some of our favorite things to do, and of course tips for eating and drinking too!
+Lisbon is a fantastic city and has a lot to offer the visitor.
+Whether you stay for a weekend or a month, here are some fun things to do in Lisbon, and of course tips for eating and drinking too!
 And we’ve included a handy google map you can view on your smartphone or computer which you will find below.

 TABLE OF CONTENTS: